Pushchair reviews: FAQs

 - Don’t exceed the maximum weight for the chair, or allow a second child to ride in the pushchair unless it's designed for two.

 Do you have any advice on looking after pushchairs?

 It's always best to refer to the manufacturer’s instructions, but pushchairs generally have similar tips for care and maintenance.

 Pushchairs: safety and maintenance

-- Check the brakes can still hold the pushchair stationary, and that the harness and connections are firmly attached and free from tears
+- Check that the brakes can still hold the pushchair stationary, and that the harness and connections are firmly attached and free from tears.

 - Some manufacturers suggest you should get pushchairs serviced every year.

 - Clean the pushchair's frame with a damp cloth and mild detergent, and dry thoroughly.
 Don't use abrasive cleaners on the frame, or bleach near the covers.